ppetrovtv/pine_script_docs/source/essential/Arrays.rst

 Error handling
 --------------

-When using arrays, the programmer must take special care to avoid runtime errors, which can be caused by a number of factors.
+Malformed ``array.*()`` call syntax in Pine scripts will cause the usual **compiler** error messages to appear in Pine Editor's console at the bottom of the window, when you save a script.
+Refer to the Pine Reference Manual when in doubt regarding the exact syntax of function calls.

+Scripts using arrays can also throw **runtime** errors, which appear in place of the indicator's name on charts.
+We discuss those runtime errors in this section.

 Index " + index + " is out of bounds.
 Array size is " + size
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+When using arrays, programmers must take special care to avoid runtime errors, which can be caused by a number of factors.

 Cannot modify an array when its id is `na`